hashicorp/terraform-website/content/source/docs/cloud/integrations/kubernetes/index.html.md

     helm install --devel --namespace ${RELEASE_NAMESPACE} hashicorp/terraform --generate-name
     ```

-1. To create a Terraform workspace, you can create a separate Helm chart to deploy the custom resource or examine this [example](https://github.com/hashicorp/terraform-helm/tree/master/example).
+1. To create a Terraform workspace, you can create a separate Helm chart to deploy the custom resource or examine these [examples](https://github.com/hashicorp/terraform-helm/tree/master/example).

 ### Upgrading